-People with diabetes can eat pasta but should choose whole grain types and watch their portion size.
-Diabetes-friendly pasta recipes may include alternative types of pasta, along with healthy vegetables, protein, and low-fat sauces.
+People with diabetes can eat pasta but should choose whole grain types and watch portion sizes.
+Diabetes-friendly recipes may include alternative pasta types, vegetables, protein, and low-fat sauces.

 This article discusses whether people with diabetes can eat pasta and gives suitable recipes.

 We also explore how carbohydrates impact blood sugar and explain which carbs are best for people with diabetes.